Kalschatzi/learning_platform/content/module2/3-hash-map-deep-dive.md

 +++
-title = "HashMap deep dive"
+title = "HashMap Deep Dive"
 type = ""
 weight = 3
 +++

  A HashMap is an implementation of the Map interface in Java that stores key-value pairs.
-It provides efficient O(1) average-time complexity for operations like insert
- , delete, and search.
+It provides efficient O(1) average-time complexity for operations like insert, delete, and search.
 However, its performance can degrade under certain circumstances, leading to the worst-case time complexity of O(n).

  ## How HashMap works